 Over the years, Alaskan Bush People has come to garner a large fanbase.
 However, at the same time, with fans, they have also come to gather many haters.

 Even their fanbase has a lot of skeptics who enjoy it purely for the entertainment value.
-We are loyal fans, and even we can’t help but question the authenticity of many of the things we see and hear in the show.
+We are loyal fans, and even we can’t help but question the authenticity of many things we see and hear in the show.

 Here are all the things that make Alaskan Bush People seem fake or at least question their authenticity.
-Here are all the proofs that we have so far about the fake portions in Alaskan Bush People.
+Here are all the proofs that we have so far about the affected portions in Alaskan Bush People.

 Tax Fraud & Deceitful Title.